Professor Li Wei

-- I am Principal Editor of the International Journal of Bilingualism (Sage), Applied Linguistics Review (De Gruyter) and Co-Editor of Chinese Language and Discourse (Benjamins; with Hongyin Tao and KK Luke), and Global Chinese (De Gruyter, with Diao Anbin)
+- I am Principal Editor of the International Journal of Bilingualism (Sage), Co-Editor of Applied Linguistics Review (De Gruyter; with David Block), Chinese Language and Discourse (Benjamins; with Hongyin Tao and KK Luke), and Global Chinese (De Gruyter, with Diao Anbin)

 - I am book series editor for the Guides to Research Methods in Language and Linguistics (Wiley-Blackwell), and co-editor of Studies in Chinese Language and Discourse (Benjamins) and Trends in Chinese Language, Culture and Society (De Gruyter).
 I was series editor for Child Language and Child Development (Multilingual Matters) until 2010.

 - I am Chair of the University Council of General and Applied Linguistics (UCGAL), UK (www.linguistics.ac.uk)

 - I am a member of Panel A (Psychology, Education, Linguistics) of the Economic and Social Research Council’s (ESRC) research grants assessment panels.

 - A am an assessor of the Education sub-panel of the Research Excellence Framework (REF) 2014, Higher Education Funding Council of England (HEFCE), UK